urban-bot/urban-bot/docs/DOCS.md

 # Components
 ### Common
 #### isNewMessageEveryRender
-> If `true` there is a new message after every state update.
-If `false` a message is sent one time and edited every time.
+> If `true`, a new message is sent after every state update.
+If `false`, a message is sent one time and edited next state updates.
 ###### optional
 `boolean`
 ```javascript